sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 ### Distributing Your Build to Yourself

-The tarball now sitting in the directory, `Greeting-0.001.tar.gz`, is the compressed version of our `Greetings-0.001` directory which saves us the step of having to create it ourselves.
+The tarball in our directory, `Greeting-0.001.tar.gz`, is the compressed version of our `Greetings-0.001` conveniently saving us the step of having to create it ourselves.
 We can immediately install our new module to our local perl library with `cpanm` by running:

 `cpanm Greetings-0.001.tar.gz`